 Only participants on the Providers team with Project Administrator permissions can archive a project.
 Clients are not allowed to archive a project, no matter their permission level; they are only allowed to save a PDF of the project's Activity Feed.

-Navigate to the project you'd like to archive.
-In the header, click on the Actions (“ ”) icon located to the right of the project name; the resulting drop-down menu includes an option to Archive Project.
+- Once you select the project you'd like to archive, click on the Actions (“ ”) icon in the header (located to the right of the project name); the resulting drop-down menu includes an option to Archive Project.